Sonali Kulkarni: Writing

 Kulkarni began writing for Viva, a supplement to the Marathi daily newspaper Loksatta, in June 2005 and continued till May 2007.
 She used to write a column every week called So Kul.
 Her articles for the modern Maharashtrian lady have received a lot of attention throughout the years.
 The newspaper and Rajhans Prakashan combined those writings and released a book, So kul..., in 2010.
 Nana Patekar said during the book's launch, "Whenever I read her articles, I feel she is talking to me.
 There is so much simplicity in her writing."

 Personal life

-She was married to the film and theatre director Chandrakant Kulkarni for a short period but later got divorced.
-After a brief relationship with Nachiket Pantvaidya, the current head of Sony Entertainment Television, she married him in 2010.
-The couple has a daughter, Kaveri, born in 2011.
+She was married to the film actor Chandrakant Kulkarni for a brief time but later got divorced.
+After a brief relationship with Nachiket Pantvaidya, head of Sony Entertainment Television, she married him in 2010.
+The couple has a daughter, born in 2011.

+Media image

+Kulkarni is considered as one of the most popular and highest-paid actresses in Marathi cinema.
+Her performance in Kachcha Limboo is regarded as one of the "100 Greatest Performances of the Decade" by Film Companion.
+In 2018, she won the Lokmat Maharashtrian of the Year Award.
+She is one of the most followed Marathi actress on Instagram.
+In 2024, Kulkarni acted as a jury member at the KASHISH Pride Film Festival, a LGBTQ film festival.